PuMpKinG/sql-ts/README.md

             "type": "int", // The original database type.
-            "propertyName": "ID", // The computed Typescript property name "propertyType": "number", // The computed Typescript type "nullable": false, // Whether the column is nullable.
+            "propertyName": "ID", // The computed Typescript property name "propertyType": "number", // The computed Typescript type "contraintRefTable": "string", // if Foreign-Key Column, this includes referenced table "nullable": false, // Whether the column is nullable.
             "optional": true, // Whether the column is optional for insertion (has a default value).
             "isEnum": false, // Whether the column is an enum type (currently only Postgres).